herofilo/StormCat/StormCat/README.txt

 KNOWN ISSUES:
 -------------
 When selecting the 'Report Only Issues' some spurious output may be generated as it tries to inspect folders and the contents of archive files.
+IMPORTANT: when invoking the offline Help included with the system, it's possible that the text of the pages doesn't show.
+This is a security feature of Windows.
+You may either:
+1) By using an account with administrative permissions, right-click on the help file (StormCat.chm), select Properties and then "Unblock"
+2) Alternatively, you may use the new "StormCat User Guide", provided as a PDF document.

 SOURCE CODE FOR THE APPLICATION COMPONENTS AND THIRD-PARTY LIBRARIES: